alejandro-cobo/torchinfo.nvim/README.md

 }
 ```

-Finally, if you want to use a GPU insted of the CPU for computing the FLOPs of
+Finally, if you want to use a GPU instead of the CPU for computing the FLOPs of
 a model:

 ```lua